SEAME-pt/contents-2025/00_Warm-up/README.md

 ## Goal 1: Getting Familiarized with PiRacer Robot and Hardware

 Your journey begins by assembling your very own **PiRacer** robot.
-This small-scale autonomous vehicle is powered by **Raspberry Pi**, a versatile mini-computer, and equipped with sensors, motors, and a display.
+This small-scale autonomous vehicle is powered by **Raspberry Pi 5**, a versatile mini-computer, and equipped with sensors, motors, and a display.
 You'll explore fundamental hardware components including:

 - Raspberry Pi 5 setup
 - Servo motors for steering